 This group is composed of hourly employees with titles of Buildings and Grounds Attendant, Food Service Worker, Mechanic, Police Officer, etc. Employees in this category are represented by the American Association of State, County, and Municipal Employees (AFSCME).
-There were 102 employees in this group, including 32 females and 5 minorities.
+There were 103 employees in this group, including 29 females and 5 minorities.

 Positions are always advertised internally pursuant to the applicable collective bargaining agreement.
 If the position is not filled internally, advertising is done locally.
-There were 16 employees hired into this job group, 5 were female.
-There were 4 employees promoted within this job group.
-The analysis shows no underrepresentation.
+There were 16 employees hired into this job group, including 4 females, and two minorities, including 1 female minority.
+There were 5 employees promoted within this job group, including 1 female.
+The analysis shows that minorities are underrepresented as compared to availability by 3.